redesgtt/bcast_ids/README.md

 3. Additionally, you can use the notebook `Notebook - BCAST_IDS Lite Version.ipynb` in order to perform some visualizations of the data you are collected and the abnormal points in a three-dimensional space.

 ##### Manual training
 1. You can use the script `./train_iso_forest.py` manually to extract patterns from the data collected in the file `dataset.csv`.
 Feel free to change the contamination parameter `-c`, that is the proportion of outliers in the dataset.
 Note that this value must be between 0 and 0.5.
-Analyze the outliers given by the algorithm (the will pop up at the screen after executing the training script).
+Analyze the outliers given by the algorithm (they will pop up at the screen after executing the training script).
 2. Soon afterward, a model will be generated with the name `model_iso_forest.bin`.
 Note that this model is located in the main project directory:  `./bcast_ids/model_iso_forest.bin`.
 3. Make some tests with the script `./predict_iso_forest.py` and verify the effectiveness of the Isolation Forest algorithm.
 4. You can use the notebook `Notebook - BCAST_IDS Lite Version.ipynb` in order to perform some visualizations of the data you are collected and the abnormal points in a three-dimensional space.